fhellwig/pkglogger/README.md

 The default log level is INFO.

-##Module Name
+##Log Name

-The recommended way of creating a log object is by always passing in the `module` value is the argument:
+The log name is used in log entries so that the origin of the message can be determined.
+The log name is set when creating a log object.
+The recommended way of creating a log object is by passing the `module` value to the `pkglogger()` function.

 ```javascript
 var log = pkglogger(module);